- 1 Elements of Jig

-Jig is a device that firmly holds and locates work piece and also guides cutting tool during machining.
+The jig is a device that firmly holds and locates a workpiece and also guides the cutting tool during machining.

-This is also called base.
-It supports work piece by locators and clamps.
-The base is fitted with four feet which rest on the machine table.
+This is also called the base.
+It supports the workpiece with locators and clamps.
+The base is fitted with four feet, which rest on the machine table.

-Jig has four feet at the bottom.
-Jig rests on machine table only with these feet.
+The jig has four feet at the bottom.
+The jig rests on the machine table only with these feet.
 This increases accuracy.
-Jig feet are welded or cast with jig body.
+Jig feet are welded or cast with the jig body.
 Sometimes, feet are press-fitted.
-They are usually hardened and ground to flat surface.
-In some cases jig feet is not present.
+They are usually hardened and ground to a flat surface.
+In some cases, jig feet are not present.

 Drill bush or latch

 Drill bush guides tools like drills and reamers during machining.
-Bushes are fixed in jig plates or bush plates.
-These bushes are made in hardened steel.
+Bushes are fixed on jig plates or bush plates.
+These bushes are made of hardened steel.
 When the bush wears out, it can be replaced with a new one.
 There will be one bush for each hole to be drilled.
-The size of bush depends on the size of the hole to be drilled.
+The size of the bush depends on the size of the hole to be drilled.